 With a background in computer science and website development, Ludwig grew the site from scratch to about 300,000 unique monthly visitors in 2018, according to an interview he did with DomainMagnate.
 Then he sold it to Webpals Group, a subsidiary of global performance publishing company XLMedia.

-At the time of sale, the site’s traffic was 80% from SEO, Ludwig told DomainMagnate, with search engines bringing in thousands of monthly readers hungry for knowledge about investing firms, fintech apps, bank accounts, and more.
+At the time of the 2018 sale, the site’s traffic was 80% from SEO, Ludwig told DomainMagnate, with search engines bringing in thousands of monthly readers hungry for knowledge about investing firms, fintech apps, bank accounts, and more.

 Why Ludwig decided to sell Investor Junkie